Ed.D. in Higher Education Leadership

 - February 1 – Final deadline

 A program of study is both a guideline for the student and the student’s Doctoral Advisory Committee and a document for ongoing evaluation and assessment.
 Each student will create a Doctoral Advisory Committee (DAC).
 The DAC will be created using the criteria established by the College of Education in the “Guidelines for Project/Dissertation Committee Service” document.
 Among the first tasks of the DAC is to develop the student’s Program of Study.
 While there is latitude intended in this plan, the DAC has the responsibility to help the student be prepared to achieve their career goals.
-The EdD in Higher Education Leadership requires a minimum of 60 hours of post-matriculation course work.
+The EdD in Higher Education Leadership requires the completion of 54 hours of post-matriculation course work.

 For a detailed description of the program of study for the Ed.D. in Higher Education Leadership, see the TCU Online Catalog.

+The Ed.D. in Higher Education Leadership Programs enrolls both working professionals, as well as full-time doctoral students, who wish to hold a graduate assistantship.
 The Graduate Assistantship Program provides master and doctoral students with a theory to practice experience complementing the Higher Education Leadership curriculum.
 Graduate Assistantships are in a variety of offices, such as Fraternity and Sorority Life, John V. Roach Honors College, Housing and Residence Life, Institutional Effectiveness, Center for Career and Professional Development, and many others.